Nicola Watts Counselling

 I provide a safe and confidential space for you to explore your difficulties and help you find your strengths.
 I listen with warmth and without judgement.
 I see my clients as whole people, so work with your mind, body, spirit and environment.
 I can also share some strategies that research has found to be helpful in managing difficulties such as flash backs, self harm and anxiety.
 However, I won't tell you how to live your life or what to do.
 I believe that with the right support you will be able to trust yourself to make the decisions and changes that are right for you.

 I am a Humanistic Existential counsellor who also uses Acceptance and Commitment Therapy (this is a cognitive behavioural therapy).
 I also use elements of Transactional Analysis, a phased approach to trauma, Mindfulness, Attachment theory and Systemic theory.
-I am trained in the use of art and play techniques which can be useful to help clients to express themselves, get in touch with feelings and process difficult life events.
 I can tailor my approach according to your needs.

 Who I work with